 Enter data in excel sheets

 Involvement: Max 40 hours.
 Our fishing events normally take 3 to 4 consecutive days (9:00-15:00).
 You can decide if you want to join for one day or the full fishing event.
-Here is the calendar for the fishing events:
+Take contact to get the schedule for the spring.

 Interested by this project?
 Need more info?
 Contact Beatriz Diaz Pauli (Beatriz.Diaz-Pauli@uib.no)